devjacjef/PHP-Project-Template/README.md

 ## README.md

 This template is just a basic example of a 'well-structured' plain PHP project.
 At the time of writing this, I do not plan to use any dependencies/frameworks as I want to better engage with the language.
+The purpose of this project is to demonstrate a good grasp of different subjects within Web Development.

 **Code should be commented to show a good grasp of the subject and an overall understanding of what I am making.**